nycki93/cookbook/src/index.md

 for your username, pick something short and catchy. in my experience, a typical linux username is from 3 to 8 characters long. if you have a short name like 'alice' or 'bob' you can use that. if you have a nickname online like 'azure' or 'luna' then that works too. if you have a middle name, you can use your initials, like 'jfk'. your username should be all lowercase.

-for your password, the most important factor is length.
-I know you've been told that you need to add weird symbols and stuff in it, but that rule is for older more limited systems. it's the 64-bit era, baby! the only thing that matters is how much entropy your password has. **entropy** is basically a measure of how unlikely something is to happen twice. like if I flip ten coins and you flip ten coins and we get the same sequence, the odds of that happening are 1 in 2^10, so we say that that particular sequence of flips has 10 "bits" of entropy. it's recommended that your password have about 60 to 80 bits of entropy. yikes, that's a lot of coin flips to memorize!
+for your password, the most important factor is length. maybe you've been told that you need to add weird symbols and stuff in it, but that rule is for more limited systems. it's the 64-bit era, baby! the only thing that matters is how much entropy your password has. **entropy** is basically a measure of how unlikely something is to happen by accident. like if I flip ten coins and you flip ten coins and we get the same sequence, the odds of that happening are 1 in 2^10, so we say that that particular sequence of flips has 10 'bits' of entropy. it's recommended that your password have about 60 to 80 bits of entropy. yikes, that's a lot of coin flips to memorize!

-luckily there's a better way. using a tool like [xkpasswd](https://xkpasswd.net/s/) or [diceware](https://theworld.com/~reinhold/diceware.html), you can convert randomness into words. using the diceware list, you can roll 25 six-sided dice to get a random 25-digit sequence, and then convert each 5 digits into a word, to get a 5-word phrase. the odds of two people getting the same 5-word phrase are 1 in 6^25, which is approximately equal to 2^64, so this password has 64 bits of entropy. that's enough to make most hackers give up and move onto an easier target. go generate a password now, and save it somewhere safe, like a password manager program, or a piece of paper tucked inside a book. don't be afraid to write things down; you can't hack a piece of paper.
+luckily there's a better way. using a tool like [xkpasswd](https://xkpasswd.net/s/) or [diceware](https://theworld.com/~reinhold/diceware.html), you can convert randomness into words. using the diceware list, you can roll 25 six-sided dice to get a random 25-digit sequence, and then convert each 5 digits into a word, to get a 5-word phrase. the odds of two people getting the same 5-word phrase are 1 in 6^25, which is approximately equal to 2^64, so this password has 64 bits of entropy. that's enough to make most hackers give up and move onto an easier target. go generate a password now, and save it somewhere safe, like a password manager program, or a piece of paper tucked inside a book. don't be afraid to write things down; sometimes paper is safer.

 ## operating system

 time to download and install your operating system. there are lots of guides on how to install Linux already, [here's](https://www.raspberrypi.com/documentation/computers/getting-started.html) one for Raspbian.
-I'll be using "Raspberry Pi OS Lite (64-Bit), with the default settings. with these settings, there is no remote login available; you will need to plug a keyboard and monitor directly into the pi. on the first boot, you'll be prompted to enter the username and password for the initial user. after that, you'll be given a login prompt. log in with the username and password you just set. some operating systems display nothing at a password prompt, not even stars. once you log in, you'll see some system information, and then a prompt that looks like
+I'll be using "Raspberry Pi OS Lite (64-Bit), with the default settings. with these settings, there is no remote login available; you will need to plug a keyboard and monitor directly into the pi. on the first boot, you'll be prompted to enter the username and password for the initial user. after that, you'll be given a login prompt. log in with the username and password you just set. some operating systems display nothing at a password prompt, not even stars. once you log in, you'll see some system information, and then a prompt that looks like this:

 ```
 user@raspberrypi:~ $